rackerlabs/technical-blog/_posts/2020-1-9-cloudhealth-for-fanatical-support-for-aws-release.md

 <!-- more -->

-This blog explores why Rackspace chose CloudHealth and how we’ve taken a customer-focused approach to integrating and setting up CloudHealth.
+This post explores why Rackspace chose CloudHealth and how we’ve taken a customer-focused approach to integrating and setting up CloudHealth.

 ### Why CloudHealth?

-Controlling cloud costs is a common pain point for public cloud consumers.
-CloudHealth helps Rackspace work with our customers to control costs effectively in the following three areas:
+Controlling cloud costs is the most cited pain point for public cloud consumers.
+CloudHealth empowers Rackspace work to effectively govern your cloud spend in the following three areas:

-– Visibility: Before you can control costs, you have to identify and understand them&mdash;a tall order for AWS and other cloud providers who have notoriously complex billing.
+– Visibility: Before you can control cloud costs, you have to identify and understand them&mdash;a tall order for AWS and other cloud providers with notoriously complex billing.
 Users across an organization also need different information.
-For example, the person in Finance who is choosing between Savings Plans or Reserved Instances needs different information than the budget owner in Engineering who wants to see an e-mailed report of trending costs and an actionable view of underutilized resources.
+For example, the person in Finance who is choosing among Savings Plans or Reserved Instances needs different information than the budget owner in Engineering who wants to see an e-mailed report of trending costs and an actionable view of underutilized resources.

-– Control: Organizations control costs by creating appropriate budgets, having departmental accountability (including chargeback or showback), and exercising governance (that is, no tag, no play).
+– Control: Common ways that organizations control costs include creating budgets, establishing departmental accountability (including chargeback or showback), and exercising governance methods such as *no tag, no play*.

-– Savings: Most organizations significantly overspend in the public cloud, with few exceptions.
-Shining the light on, and introducing, accountability for spend is a significant first step.
-CloudHealth also shows you how to take advantage of discounts like Reserved Instances and Savings Plans and identifies unneeded resources.
+– Savings: With few exceptions, most organizations significantly overspend in the public cloud.
+In addition to helping with visibility and control, CloudHealth clearly shows how to take advantage of discounts like Reserved Instances and Savings Plans, identifies unneeded and unused resources, and more.

 We believe that CloudHealth enables Rackspace, working with our customers, to solve for these three outcomes better than any other platform.
 As a bonus, it works across AWS, Azure&reg;, and the Google Compute Platform&reg;.